 Behaviour is managed through a clear "Ready to Learn" policy.
 The atmosphere is generally calm and purposeful, though the sheer size of the school (over 1,500 students) means the corridors bustle with activity at changeovers.
 It feels like a busy, spirited community rather than a quiet retreat.

-In 2024, the school's academic performance reflected a solid, consistent standard.
-The average Attainment 8 score was 48.6, placing Fairfax in line with the England average of 45.9.
+In the 2025 GCSE dataset, the school's academic performance reflected a solid, consistent standard.
+The average Attainment 8 score was 49.1.

-Ranked 1,679th in England for GCSE outcomes (FindMySchool ranking), Fairfax sits in the national typical band, meaning its performance aligns with the middle 35% of schools in England (25th to 60th percentile).
+Ranked 1,538th out of 3,688 schools in England for GCSE outcomes (FindMySchool ranking), Fairfax sits in the national typical band.
 Locally, it ranks 6th among secondary schools in Sutton Coldfield, a competitive area known for its grammar schools.

-Sixteen per cent of pupils achieved the English Baccalaureate (Ebacc) at grade 5 or above, compared to the England average of 17%.
+In the 2025 GCSE dataset, 16.1% of pupils achieved the English Baccalaureate (EBacc) at grade 5 or above.
 The Progress 8 score of -0.13 indicates that pupils make progress broadly in line with expectations, though slightly below the national mathematical average.

 England ranks and key metrics (where available)